adobe/aem-react-editable-components/src/components/README.md

 ```

 ### Remove AEM grid styling
 AEM layouting styles are applied by default when using the ResponsiveGrid and Page components.
-If you would prefer to use your own custom layouting over the AEM authored layouts, an additional prop _removeAEMStyles_ (or maybe removeDefaultStyles) can be passed into the components.
+If you would prefer to use your own custom layouting over the AEM authored layouts, an additional prop _removeDefaultStyles_ can be passed into the components.

 ```
 <ResponsiveGrid
   pagePath='/content/wknd-app/us/en/home'
   itemPath='root/responsivegrid'
-  removeAEMStyles={true} />
+  removeDefaultStyles={true} />
 ```
 This will remove all styles specific to the AEM grid system and corresponsing DOM wrappers.